BUR4KBEY/simple-image-server-s3/README.md

-# Simple Image Server using AWS S3 Bucket 🖼️
+# Simple Image Server using an AWS S3 Bucket 🖼️

 This repository is dedicated to providing basic implementations and operations for working with AWS S3 buckets.
 Our goal is to efficiently read and write images using the S3 bucket infrastructure.
 Additionally, we utilize the local machine's disk as a cache to minimize the number of requests made to AWS.